Devon Travis’ grand slam leads Blue Jays to win over Texas Rangers

 It continues to be a monster month for the second baseman, who also doubled in the fourth inning and singled in the sixth.
 He has a league-leading 18 extra-base hits in May.

-The Rangers trailed 7-3 heading into the ninth inning when Roghned Odor, the player Toronto fans love to hate after he decked Jose Bautista with a pitch last year, knocked a three-run home run off Toronto reliever Joe Smith with two out to bring Texas to within a run.
+The Rangers trailed 7-3 heading into the ninth inning when Roghned Odor, the player Toronto fans love to hate after he decked Jose Bautista with a punch last year, knocked a three-run home run off Toronto reliever Joe Smith with two out to bring Texas to within a run.

 Toronto closer Roberto Osuna was summoned from the bullpen and he struck out Mike Napoli to get the save and secure the win.Report Typo/Error